vmikk/phylonext_manual/docs/usecases.md

     A few use cases analysed by PhyloNext.
 ---

+# Use cases

 Here, we will showcase several maps generated using the PhyloNext pipeline for different use cases.

-# Phylogenetic diversity of terrestrial Mammals based on the IUCN datasets
+## Phylogenetic diversity of terrestrial Mammals based on the IUCN datasets

 **Phylogenetic diversity**
 ![Global_PD](/assets/IUCN_PD.webp){ loading=lazy }